 She is an Instructional Designer with Faculty Instructional Technology Services assigned to SNL.

-Dee Schmidgall is an interaction designer and self-described multimedia wrangler for SNL Online, the online program at DePaul’s School for New Learning.
-He holds an MFA in visual communication from the School of the Art Institute of Chicago, and is currently working on an MS in DePaul’s human-computer interaction program.
+Dee Schmidgall is a senior instructional technology consultant for FITS and teaches online for DePaul’s School for New Learning.
+He holds an MFA in visual communication from the School of the Art Institute of Chicago, and has done extensive work in DePaul’s human-computer interaction graduate program.
 A former musician, radio DJ, advertising copywriter, and graphic designer, he’s currently interested in usability issues and user experiences within learning management systems.

 Daniel Stanford holds an MFA in Computer Art from the Savannah College of Art and Design with a concentration in Interactive Design and Game Development.
 Since 1998, his interest in interactive media and education has led him to take on a variety of professional roles—from website designer and graphic artist to teacher and online-course developer.
 His work as an instructional designer has received multiple awards from the Instructional Technology Council and he has been both a course reviewer and finalist in Blackboard’s Exemplary Course competitions.